Muiruriscode/Muiruriscode/README.md

 ### Hi there 👋

 ## Description
 I am dennis Muiruri a web developer based in Kenya.
 I am a Computer Science graduate from Machakos University.
-I use the skills that i have acquired to enable people meet the needs that they encounter in their day to day life.
+I use the skills that I have acquired to enable people meet the needs they have in their day to day life.

 ### Web Development
 I develop front end websites using React.
-I work comfortably with Next.js, tailwind css, material ui, typescript, vanilla javascript, styled components nad J query.
+I work comfortably with Next.js, tailwind css, material ui, typescript, vanilla javascript, styled components and J query.
 I aslo develop backend systems using Node.js, express.js, Mongo DB and SQL.
-I am currently working on developing intelligent web systems using Tensolflow.js by creating intelligent models.
-I am also learning Wen 3.0.
+I am currently working on developing intelligent web systems using Tensolflow.js.
+I am also learning Web 3.0.

 ### Mobile development
-I deveolop mobile apps using React native and currently learning Kotlin for android apps
+I develop mobile apps using React native and currently learning Kotlin for android apps

 ### Desktop development
 I create desktop apps using python and Java.